 Please be aware that stages 2,3 and 4 are rare.
 If you are trying to self-diagnose, you are 99% in “muscle pain” stage.

 We offer TMJ physiotherapy services to communities of Coquitlam, Port Moody, New Westminster and Burnaby.
-TMJ Physiotherapy and massage therapy are offered at both of our locations.
+TMJ Physiotherapy and massage therapy are offered at all of our locations.

 Coast Therapy is an award-winning provider of Massage Therapy & Physiotherapy services to Port Coquitlam, East Vancouver, Port Moody, Pitt Meadows, Maple Ridge and Coquitlam residents for over 16 years.